jjmedinaariza/modelling_book/docs/06-hypothesis_testing.md

-#Studying relationships between a categorical and a quantitative variable (Week 6)
+#Studying relationships between a categorical and a quantitative variable

 ##The logic of hypothesis testing